SilhDing/SilhDing.github.io/source/_posts/java.md

 <br>

-If you are a Java programs, ***I highly recommend reading this book: Java Puzzler***, by *Joshua Bloch* and *Neal Gafter*.
+If you are a Java programmer, ***I highly recommend reading this book: Java Puzzler***, by *Joshua Bloch* and *Neal Gafter*.
 This book will introduce many common traps, pitfalls and corner cases that you are highly likely to meet when programming with Java.

 This post is intended to summarize the most interesting and critical pitfalls recorded in this book.
 Trust me, you will be highly surprised with some of them.
 <br>